Uganda Cut Off from South Sudan and West Africa: Karuma Bridge Closure

 In the long term, the government plans to construct a new bridge at Karuma, as part of a broader strategy to improve Uganda’s regional connectivity.
 This project will complement ongoing infrastructure developments in Pakwach, Masindi Port, and Laropi, all aimed at enhancing transportation efficiency across Northern and Midwestern Uganda

-We hope that these long-term benefits of the repairs will not only support the growing traffic demands in the region but also enhance trade between Uganda and our northern neighbors.
+We hope that these long-term benefits of the repairs will not only support the growing traffic demands in the region but also enhance trade between Uganda and our northern neighbours.

 Leave a Comment